-The government regulates the immigration of foreign labor out of concern it might disrupt Brunei's society.
+The government regulates the immigration of foreign labour to prevent changes to the make-up of Brunei's society.
 Work permits for foreigners are issued only for short periods and must be continually renewed.
-Despite these restrictions, the estimated 100,000 foreign temporary residents of Brunei make up a significant portion of the work force.
-The government reported a work force of 188,800 in 2008, with a derived unemployment rate of 3.7% (BDSY).
+Despite these restrictions, the estimated 100,000 foreign temporary residents of Brunei make up a significant portion of the workforce.
+The government reported a workforce of 221,404 in 2017.
+In 2018, the unemployment rate stood at 9.2%.

 The country is now in a new phase of development in its drive towards economic diversification and maturity.
 Per capita GDP is far above most other Third World countries, and substantial income from overseas investment supplements income from domestic production.
 The government provides for all medical services and free education through the university level and subsidizes rice and housing.

 Lawyers, auditors, doctors and other professionals also have to be approved by the Government.
 A full range of accounting and legal services is also available with many law firms and major accounting firms having significant presences in Brunei.